31 Aug Part 1 – Why Do Dry Eyes Occur?

-You are not alone – it is very common with up to 50% of adults experiencing regular dry eye symptoms; making it one of the most common reasons for a visit to the eye doctor.
+You are not alone – up to 50% of adults experience regular dry eyes regularly; making this one of the most common reasons for a visit to the eye doctor.

 If your eyes are watery, burning, scratchy, itchy, light sensitive, red, and or strained, our Markham optometrists highly recommend a comprehensive eye exam.

-In the next several blog articles, our Markham optometrists will explore many of the common reasons for dry eyes.
+In the next several blog articles, our Markham optometrists will explore many of the common reasons for dry eyes and what can be done to help.

 What is Dry Eye?